 The curriculum has been designed for adult learners, and as such, there is no required homework.
-Rather, students are encouraged to participate in between-class Online Activities, available 24/7, to assist students in applying and integrating the Principles and Practices of Spiritual Psychology in their daily lives.
 In addition, one or more books are recommended for reading each month.

 USM Programs are not a form of therapy nor are they a drug and alcohol recovery program.
 The Programs at the University of Santa Monica are Soul-Centered experiential education processes designed to provide students opportunities for learning and applying the Principles and Practices of Spiritual Psychology in service to transforming their consciousness and Awakening into the fuller awareness of their Essential Nature.